ckeditor/ckeditor5-demos/paste-from-office-enhanced/README.md

 cd ckeditor5-demos/paste-from-office-enhanced && yarn
 ```

-3. Open the `paste-from-office-enhanced/index.js` file and add update the value of the `LICENSE_KEY` variables.
+3. Open the `paste-from-office-enhanced/index.js` file and update the value of the `LICENSE_KEY` variables.
 Without this, the enhanced Paste from Office feature will not be enabled.

 4. Start the demo: